preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 This is an ongoing, preliminary documentation of functionality to come in Omnia 6.5.

-A block can be set up, for example using Action Button, to let users easily share a document with others by uploading it locally on a page.
+A block can be set up, for example using an Action Button, to let users easily share a document with others by uploading it locally on a page.
 This can very useful, especially in a Comunity, but can be used in other types of apps as well.
+A document uploaded this way will be read only.

+This is needed:
++ A property, for example Document Data.
++ A Page Type for this purpose, with an iFrame block pointing to the property.
++ A page set up to list the uploaded, local documents.

+Note that this can be added to Setup for the central Community template, and added to the Community Layouts, so Share Documents functionality will be added automatically to all new communities.

+Implementation example
+*************************
-Here's an example, where it's set up in a community, using the Action Button block:
+Here's an example, where Share Documents is set up in a community, using the Action Button block:

 .. image:: share-document-button.png